 Marjorie is certified as a Specialist in Elder Law by the North Carolina State Bar Board of Specialization and is also Certified as an Elder Law Attorney (CELA) by the National Elder Law Foundation.
-Throughout her years of practice, she has developed an extensive knowledge of Medicaid and various requirements as it pertains to her clients being able to qualify or maintain their Medicaid status.
+She has extensive knowledge and experience with estate planning and administration, special needs planning, and issues surrounding guardianships of adults.

 Marjorie is a graduate from North Carolina State University and University of North Carolina School of Law.